dh4nR/weather-or-not/README.md

 - **State Management**: React Query
 - **APIs**: Open-Meteo API for weather data and geocoding

+## Technical Choices

+This project was built with performance, developer experience, and type safety in mind:

+- **Vite (Frontend Build Tool)**: Offers fast development builds and modern tooling for a responsive developer workflow.
+- **Tailwind CSS**: Enables rapid UI development with consistent styling using utility-first classes.
+- **Fastify (Backend Framework)**: Chosen for its high performance and lightweight nature compared to alternatives like Express.
+- **TypeScript (Full Stack)**: Provides strong typing and compile-time error checking across both client and server.
+- **Drizzle ORM**: A modern, lightweight ORM with SQL-like syntax and full TypeScript support.
+- **Monorepo Architecture**: Allows sharing types and logic across frontend and backend via the `shared/` directory, reducing duplication and bugs.

 ## Setup Instructions

 To set up and run the application locally: